Best Tent Stakes of 2025

 A backpacker's hand holding a set of Vargo Titanium Shepherds Hook tent stakes in his hand with a NEMO tent in the background

-Over the years, we’ve had our fair share of mishaps and used more types of tent stakes in more types of terrain than any group of outdoor nerds really has any business doing.
-We researched 80 models and have hands-on experience with several dozen.
-We look at weight, packability, durability, and shape as well as price.
-From the crusty earth of high Sierra to the loamy soils of New England, this review of the best tent stakes has staying power.
-Whether you’re in the market for a set to kit out a tent that doesn’t have enough, you want to make an upgrade, or you need to replace a few bent or broken ones, we’ll help you find the best option for your needs.
+Over the years, we’ve used more types of tent stakes in more types of terrain than the most dedicated outdoor gear nerds.
+We’ve researched over 80 models and tested dozens from the crusty earth of the high Sierra to the loamy soils of New England.
+For this tent stakes gear guide, we reviewed and ranked 13 top contenders for their weight, packability, durability, holding power, and ease of use.
+Whether you’re in the market to upgrade, replace a few bent or broken ones, or complete your ideal tent kit, we’ll help you find the best tent stakes for your specific needs.

 And for more info, check out some of our other popular gear guides: